pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 ### Wasavi

-> wasavi is a clone of vi editor and extends a TEXTAREA element.
+> wasavi is a clone of vi editor and extends a TEXT-AREA element.
-> If you focus TEXTAREA element and press `Ctrl+Enter`, TEXTAREA turns into `vi` editor.
+> If you focus TEXT-AREA element and press `Ctrl+Enter`, TEXT-AREA turns into `vi` editor.

 A browser extension wrote by Japanese developers.
 It has similar commands as the `Vim` text editor.